How Anxiety Works: Its Impact on Daily Life

 Normal vs. Excessive Worry

-The Role of the Fight-or-Flight Mechanism
+The Fight-or-Flight Mechanism

-Chronic activation of fight-or-flight leaves the body persistently on high alert, often leading to exhaustion.
-The mismatch between actual threats and perceived threats can distort the person’s sense of safety.
-Understanding these physiological underpinnings fosters awareness of why anxiety sometimes feels overwhelming or irrational.
+Such a state can be beneficial momentarily, especially in genuine emergencies.
+However, chronic activation leaves the body persistently on high alert.
+This often leads to exhaustion.
+The mismatch between actual threats and perceived threats distorts the sense of safety.

 Common Characteristics of Anxiety